Falah-Jabar-Rahim/Fully-Automatic-Content-Aware-Tiling-Pipeline-for-WSIs/README.md

 - To generate tiles of different sizes (e.g., 512x512):
     - Run the pipeline to generate the qualified tissue mask.
     - Use the qualified tissue mask and the WSI to generate tiles of the desired size (a python script will be provided soon to do this)
 - To generate a high-resolution thumbnail image and segmentation mask, you can adjust the `thumbnail_size` parameter in `test_wsi.py`.
-However, note that this will increase the execution time.
+However, note that this will increase the execution time